AyushGoyal26/books-record-/README.md

 # Books-record-
 Books Record with Api
-# 📚 ReadBuddy Flutter CRUD App
+# BooksRecord Flutter CRUD App

 This is a Flutter-based CRUD application for managing books.
 It follows the **Clean Architecture** principles and uses **BLoC** for state management, along with **Dio** for API communication.
 Users can perform all CRUD operations (Create, Read, Update, Delete) on books.